aws/aws-cdk/packages/@aws-cdk/aws-appconfig-alpha/README.md

 });
 ```

-Environment monitors also support L1 CfnEnvironment.MonitorsProperty constructs.
-However, this is not the recommended approach
+Environment monitors also support L1 `CfnEnvironment.MonitorsProperty` constructs through the `fromCfnMonitorsProperty` method.
-for CloudWatch alarms because a role will not be auto-generated if not provided.
+However, this is not the recommended approach for CloudWatch alarms because a role will not be auto-generated if not provided.

 ## Deployment Strategy